Phonon-induced transition between entangled and nonentangled photon emission in constantly driven quantum-dot--cavity systems: Conclusion

 \section{Conclusion}

 In conclusion, we have investigated the influence of phonons on entangled photon pairs generated from a constantly driven QD-cavity system.
 We find a strong reduction and a severe qualitative impact on the degree of entanglement, as measured by the concurrence, already at temperatures as low as $4\,$K. Unlike in the phonon-free situation, the influence of phonons suppresses the generation of $\Psi$BS entanglement in the studied parameter range, even at low temperatures.
 The concurrence decreases with increasing temperature and driving strength until a critical parameter value is reached where it drops to zero and remains so at larger values.

+Note that, although we have limited the discussion to the two-photon resonance condition between the uppermost and lowest laser-dressed state where the highest degrees of entanglement had been obtained in the phonon-free situation, we checked that the qualitative behavior of the concurrence at other possible two-photon resonances is the same: at a certain driving strength or temperature the degree of entanglement drops to zero and remains so afterward.
+Furthermore, also choosing the negative sign in Eq.~\eqref{eq:fix_Delta} does not alter the results qualitatively.

-This behavior is similar to a phase transition where the concurrence represents the order parameter, indicating either an entangled or nonentangled phase.
-Consequently, we encounter a phonon-induced phase transition, which cannot take place in a situation without constant laser excitation.
+The observed transition between entangled and nonentangled photon emission is akin to a phase transition where the concurrence resembles the order parameter.
+We encounter a phonon-induced transition, which cannot take place in a situation without constant laser excitation.
 The reason behind this phenomenon is a competition between two different mechanisms, a thermalization due to phonons and other loss processes, i.e., radiative decay and cavity losses, that determines the steady state of the system.
 A higher temperature or driving strength gives rise to a stronger phonon impact.
 Eventually, the thermalization dominates, driving the two-photon state towards a thermal state with vanishing degree of entanglement.
-Thus, the emitted photon pair transforms from an entangled towards a nonentangled phase.
+Thus the emitted photon pair transforms from an entangled towards a nonentangled state.